 Other Chicken Stew Recipes

-- 330 grams boneless chicken thighs (cut into bite-size pieces)
+- 330 grams boneless skin-on chicken thighs (cut into bite-size pieces)

 - ¼ teaspoon salt